-The practice had access to equipment such as digital X-rays and a cone beam computed tomography machine in the practice.
+The practice had access to equipment such as intra-oral cameras, digital cameras and digital X-rays in the practice.
 This additional equipment was used to enhance the delivery of care to patients.
+Quotations had been received for two new X-ray units, to enable each treatment room to have an X-ray unit in place.